-In Ecuador, Odebrecht Infrastructure - Latin America created a fauna and flora study center in the zone of influence of the Manduriacu Hydroelectric Power Plant Project.
+In Ecuador, Odebrecht Engineering & Construction created a fauna and flora study center in the zone of influence of the Manduriacu Hydroelectric Power Plant Project.
 The program maintains a nature park that offers guided tours, especially for children.
 The development also encourages tourism in the region.

 Located in the green belt of the Triunfo Petrochemical Center in Rio Grande do Sul, the project has catalogued species of animals and plants since 1980.
 The site, which falls under the leadership of Braskem, also serves as an environmental education center, receiving visits from schools located all over the state every day.